leo-arch/fnf/README.md

 # FNF
 A fast, simple fuzzy finder for the terminal.

-**Fnf** (short for **fnf's not fzy**) is an enhanced fork of the original [fzy tool](https://github.com/jhawthorn/fzy), which was initially designed to work with the [clifm file manager](https://github.com/leo-arch/clifm).
+**Fnf** (short for **fnf's not fzy**) is a fork of the original [fzy tool](https://github.com/jhawthorn/fzy), which was initially designed to work with the [clifm file manager](https://github.com/leo-arch/clifm).
 This version introduces several new features, including support for 256 and 24-bit colors, customizable padding, and multi-selection capabilities.
 For detailed usage instructions and additional information, please refer to the manpage.

 ## Installation